dialogic-godot/documentation/documentation/writing-text-events.md

 - `[pause=x!]` Pauses the reveal for x seconds. *This is **not multiplied** with the speed multipliers!*

 Related to this are **Auto-Pauses**, which can be configured in the text settings to insert pause effects after certain symbols.
-This can be used to easily alter the reveal flow of punctuation.
+This can be used to easily alter the flow of punctuation.

 ##### 3.4 User Speed multiplier setting